isboyjc/cursor-reset/README.md

 Therefore, we will not consider supporting higher versions.
 If you still want to use this script, please check your Cursor version and download Cursor version below 45.3.

-**Currently, only Cursor versions below 45.3 have been tested to support fingerprint reset.**
+**Currently, only Cursor versions below 45.3 have been tested to support fingerprint reset.
+(Some users report that versions above 45 don't work at all, so if the reset fails for you, please use version 44.11 as it's the most reliable fallback option.)**

 **Versions 45.4-45.9 are untested, please test and provide feedback.**